greenerservices/greenerservices.github.io/app/principles/actions/3b-measure-the-impact-of-your-team.md

 ---
 homepage: false
 layout: main
-title: 4a.
-Select suppliers who can support your Greening Government Commitment goals
+title: 3b.
+Measure the impact of your team
 includeInBreadcrumbs: true
 eleventyNavigation:
-  key: 4a.
-Select suppliers who can support your Greening Government Commitment goals
+  key: 3b.
+Measure the impact of your team
-  parent:  4.
-Select partners who can support your greener goals
+  parent:  3.
+Measure and publish the impact of the service
 ---
 A team produces environmental impact from their use of technology, travel and working practices.
 * * *